-Mircea Eliade, on the other hand, who had a much greater breadth of perspective through his wide-ranging esoteric interests including western alchemy, yoga (on which he wrote his PhD thesis), as well as what he would come to call shamanism.
-Eliade, who was first to defend the use of this term in a broader context, defines a shaman as follows:
+Mircea Eliade, who was first to defend the use of this term in a broader context, defines a shaman as follows:

 he is believed to cure, like all doctors, and to perform miracles of the fakir type, like all magicians […] But beyond this, he is a psychopomp, and he may also be a priest, mystic, and poet.

-If we define shamanism this way, Eliade claims, we find that the term covers a collection of phenomena that share a common and unique structure and history.
+If we define shamanism this way, Eliade claims, we find that the term covers a collection of phenomena that share a common and unique structure and history across the cultural spectrum.